Sameer-Bagul/WebScraper/replit.md

 ## Recent Changes (August 27, 2025)

-✓ **Migration to Replit Environment:** Successfully migrated from Replit Agent to standard Replit ✓ **Database Migration:** Converted from MongoDB to PostgreSQL with Flask-SQLAlchemy ✓ **Security Improvements:** Implemented proper environment variable usage for secrets ✓ **Architecture Cleanup:** Separated frontend Blueprint from main app for better organization ✓ **Model Refactoring:** Updated all models to use SQLAlchemy ORM with proper relationships ✓ **API Modernization:** Updated all API routes to work with PostgreSQL and new models ✓ **Dependency Management:** Added flask-login and updated package configuration
+✓ **Migration to Replit Environment:** Successfully migrated from Replit Agent to standard Replit ✓ **Database Architecture:** Converted to MongoDB for optimal MERN stack compatibility ✓ **Security Improvements:** Implemented proper environment variable usage for secrets (MONGODB_URI, SESSION_SECRET) ✓ **Architecture Cleanup:** Separated frontend Blueprint from main app for better organization ✓ **Model Refactoring:** Updated all models to use MongoDB collections with proper document structure ✓ **API Modernization:** Updated all API routes to work with MongoDB and new models ✓ **MERN Compatibility:** Structured for easy future migration to MERN stack for job listing features

 ## User Preferences